ONEARMY/academy/docs/research/robotics.md

 <div class="videoChapters">
 <div class="videoChaptersMain">

+### Sorting plastic isn't so easy.

-Sorting plastic remains one of the most difficult aspects of the plastic recycling and processing chain.
+In fact it remains one of the most difficult aspects of the plastic recycling and processing chain.
 As we learnt in the Plastic section, there are different types of plastic - some unmarked and with similar properties - which is difficult to differentiate on our own.
-So we did what anyone else would do, we turned to robots.
+So we did what anyone else would do, we turned to robots 🤖

 Using robotics for sorting and scanning is a very experimental project at Precious Plastic.
 It’s more like an ongoing research project to work on optimizing .
-There’s two parts to this research: working with a robot to move the products and designing a scanner to identify the type of plastic that we’re moving.
+There’s two parts to this research: working with a robot to move the products and designing a scanner to identify the type of plastic that we’re moving

-`Pro: This is something to remember.`

 </div>